zchee/golang-wiki/CustomPprofProfiles.md

 ----

-Go provides several pprof profiles out of thet box to gather profiling data from Go programs.
+Go provides several pprof profiles out of the box to gather profiling data from Go programs.

 The builtin profiles provided by the [runtime/pprof](https://golang.org/pkg/runtime/pprof/) package: